 #MarinMagTip Sour cherry limeade also pairs well with everything.

 We love Pizza Molina for its intimate and accommodating feel.
 With a seasonal menu, you can visit this restaurant as many times as you want and discover a new or different pie every time—but the "No Cheese" is an all-time favorite (even for the head chef).
 For the vegans out there, you’ll be happy to know that they will add a delicious vegan cheese substitute from Miyoko’s Kitchen, if you so desire.
 Gluten-free crusts are available as well.
 You can balance your meal with one of their inventive salads, like their kale, endive, watermelon radish and snap pea salad with green goddess dressing; or a plate of their wood fire roasted shoshito peppers.
 Seating is first come, first served, so call beforehand to double-check if you’ll be able to get in.

 #MarinMagTip Wines and local craft beers available on tap.

 It is no secret that this cozy pizza nook is a Marin County favorite with its homey wood-fired pizza ovens and thoughtfully sourced, local ingredients.
 The menu boasts both classic and unexpected flavor combinations—all on a holy grail crispy crust.
-Fresh salads and items from their sister restaurant, Picco, are also available to order.
+Fresh salads and items from their sister restaurant, Picco, (both from Bay Area restauranteur Bruce Hill) are also available to order.
 Save room for the Straus soft-serve and top with fiordolio extra virgin olive oil and Maldon sea salt.
 Prime seats are at the small bar where you can watch the pizza making in action, but sitting outside is great for people watching, enjoyable even in the colder months (thanks to heat lamps!).